smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 - Added sources for KMS encryption configuration
 - Added source for Infisical KMS client implementation
 - Added sources for StructuredLogger and LoggerFactory implementations
+- Added sources for DatabasePresetHandler with optimized queries
+- Added sources for Sentry initialization in server startup
+- Added sources for enhanced service initialization in init.ts

 ## Table of Contents
 1. [Introduction](#introduction)